skylergrammer/LBT_LBC/README.md

 lc_extract.py
 -------------
+<b>Usage:</b>
-Usage: extract light curves from multi-epoch imaging using the LBC.
+Extract light curves from multi-epoch imaging using the LBC.
 It is assumed that all the data for each chip are contained in their own separate directory.

 <b>Installation:</b>
 1. Clone LBT_LBC repository by executing in home directory (or wherever you want): `git clone https://github.com/skylergrammer/LBT_LBC.git`
 2. Add repository to $PATH in bash: `export PATH=$PATH:insert_path_to_respository`
 3. Make lc_extract.py executable: `chmod u+x lc_extract.py`

 <b>Required input:</b>